Going To The Fort Lauderdale Air Show This Weekend? Here's What You Need To Know

 According to organizers, those watching the show are not allowed to set up chairs on A1A.
 There are free public locations north and south of the show center and tickets are still available for the Drop Zone premium beach area.

 For those planning to watch the show from a boat, the U.S. Coast Guard has established a Safety Zone to both keep non-essential personnel clear of the aerobatic box and to keep boat anchors from damaging the coral reefs offshore.
-Viewing is permitted on the eastern side of the zone which extends for four miles.READ MORE: Florida, Groups Battle Over Elections Ruling
+Viewing is permitted on the eastern side of the zone which extends for four miles.READ MORE: Violent Hallandale Beach Crash, Debris Littered The Road, Damaged Restaurant's Awning

 The U.S. Coast Guard, Broward County Sheriff, and Fort Lauderdale Police will be patrolling the perimeter and help direct boaters to where they can drop anchor.